engagingnewsproject/enp-platform/wp-content/plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.1.3 ( 2021-11-01 ) =

+- Enhance: Minor performance improvements

+= 3.1.2 ( 2021-10-19 ) =

+- New: Option to hide average response time from Uptime reports
+- Enhance: Database cleanup drafts processing - drafts are now moved to trash instead of removed completely
+- Enhance: Asset optimization processing - to prevent infinite processing loops, assets that use timestamps for versions will no longer be tracked
+- Enhance: Asset optimization purging orphaned data entries
+- Enhance: LiteSpeed server browser cache instructions
+- Enhance: Compatibility with WPMU DEV hosting FastCGI
+- Fix: Asset version changes not triggering asset optimization updates
+- Fix: Page cache not clearing out cache when menu is updated
+- Fix: Page cache not working on a page/post if the slug is 'mobile'
+- Fix: PHP undefined offset warnings
+- Fix: Hidden CPTs clearing out page cache
+- Fix: Configs not working for subsite admins
+- Fix: PHP warnings on Dashboard page when Smush was previously installed and removed
+- Fix: Performance optimization guide link

 = 3.1.1 ( 2021-09-07 ) =